fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ### Set-Ups

-##### Vaulting Kick into Fire Force
+!!! quote "Vaulting Kick into Fire Force"
     Simple chip option from fullscreen, sadly you don't get time for much of a runup before the opponent recovers.

 ### Frame-Traps

-#### 2MK/2MP > Soul Force
+!!! quote "2MK/2MP > Soul Force"
     Both these normals unchained have a gap that can be beaten out by 5f startup moves, Soul Foce will catch these normals and as it super cancels can start Triple Break loops.
 5HP works as well, sadly 5HP still whiffs on some characters if they keep blocking while crouched, including Allen himself (Maybe a full list?
 Definitely works on D. Dark.)
 Justice Fist actually works if you feel like being a man and/or being at least -79 if you guess wrong.

 ### Defense

 Outside of the usual defense options, Allen does have Rising Dragon to potentially worm his way out of gaps in the opponent's pressure.
 Guard cancel allows him to Justice Fist his way out of pressure, making for an excellent combo starter

 ### Reversals